 Croppies Grave is a Monument of great historical importance.
-It is the last resting place of over 640 United Irishmen who died on 25th May 1798 during the struggle for Irish independence with England at the Battle of Carlow.
+It is the last resting place of over 640 United Irishmen.
+Who died on 25th May 1798 during the struggle for Irish independence with England at the Battle of Carlow.

-What`s more, the fighting in Graigue – Carlow in 1798 was less strategic than the fighting in any other part of Leinster, but the 25th May massacre is always mentioned as a characteristic example of the wild and ruthless way in which royal soldiers held power.
+What`s more, the fighting in Graigue – Carlow in 1798 was less strategic than the fighting in any other part of Leinster.
+But the 25th May massacre is always mentioned as a characteristic example of the wild and ruthless way in which royal soldiers held power.

-So, a form of the cross, known for centuries to followers of pre-Christian religions, in which the four-pointed cross is placed in a circle, symbolizing Celtic wreaths, so-called ruta.
+So, a form of the cross, known for centuries to followers of pre-Christian religions.
+In which the four-pointed cross is placed in a circle, symbolizing Celtic wreaths, the so-called Ruta.
 Today (despite its pre-Christian origin) the Celtic cross is one of the forms of the cross accepted by the Catholic Church as a religious symbol of Christians.

 Location of Croppies Grave: